 "The inter-ministerial team for the organisation of the COP24 Conference is responsible for coordinating the activities of public administration bodies related to the organisation of the conference," Rafał Bochenek, Plenipotentiary of the Minister of Environment for the Organisation of the COP24 Conference, reminded.

-In turn, Piotr Wawrzyk, the Deputy Minister of Foreign Affairs assured the ambassadors that Poland would make every effort to ensure that all the travelling issues related to the climate summit, including consular and visa matters, will be carried out with efficiency in mind.
+In turn, Piotr Wawrzyk, the Deputy Minister of Foreign Affairs assured the ambassadors that Poland would make every effort to ensure that all the travelling issues related to the conference, including consular and visa matters, will be carried out with efficiency in mind.

 The annual Conferences of the Parties to the United Nations Framework Convention on Climate Change are the key events in the international climate negotiation process, bringing together representatives of all Parties to the Convention (196 countries and the EU) to decide on further actions to protect the climate and on the functioning of the Convention itself.
 This year's session, hosted by Poland, will be held on 3-14 December 2018 in Katowice.